kushwanth/django-blog-cms/README.md

 ```
 ## Now you can see the home page by going to 127.0.0.1:8000

-### A detailed blog post on customization will be updated soon
+### A detailed blog post on customization is found at [Customizing Django-Blogiee](https://hackingandprogramming.com/articles/customize-django-blogiee)